 Microsoft Overview

-Microsoft offers two ERP solutions under the Dynamics 365 brand: Dynamics 365 Finance targets midsize to large organisations, while Dynamics 365 Business Central targets small to midsize businesses.
-Both solutions are largely comprised of applications built by companies Microsoft acquired starting in 2001.
-The acquired products were brought to market as on-premises solutions under various names until they were consolidated into the two offerings and extended to the cloud, with Dynamics 365 Finance launching in 2016 and Dynamics 365 Business Central in 2018.
+There are two cloud solutions under the Microsoft Dynamics 365 Brand: Dynamics 365 Finance which targets midsize to large organisations and corporates, with Dynamics 365 Business Central targeting small to midsize businesses.
+The applications within the two solutions were largely built by companies acquired by Microsoft from 2001 – Business Central being Navision and Finance being Axapta (IBM + Damgaard).
+Navision and Axapta merged, and then Microsoft purchased them, placing them under the "Dynamics" brand as Dynamics NAV and Dynamics AX.
+Originally, the acquired products were brought to market as on-premises solutions under different names, later being consolidated into the two offerings we know today, with the solutions in turn extended to the cloud.
+Dynamics 365 Finance launched in 2016, while Dynamics 365 Business Central launched in 2018.

 NetSuite vs. Microsoft

-Another critical difference between the two companies’ offerings is how they deliver key ERP features to customers.
-NetSuite’s integrated suite of native modules combines finance, procurement, warehouse management, inventory management and more in a single solution, but the modules are sold separately.
-Companies can build their ERP solution by starting with only the modules they need, then purchasing additional modules later as they grow.
-And because all NetSuite modules are built on the same codebase, integration doesn’t require additional resources or middleware.
-In fact, third-party integrations are rarely required because NetSuite covers all the bases.
+The way in which the two companies deliver key ERP features to customers is another critical difference.
+NetSuite’s integrated suite of native modules combines finance, inventory management, procurement, warehouse management and more in a single solution, but modules are sold separately.
+Companies can start with the modules they need, building out their ERP solution by purchasing additional modules later as they grow.
+NetSuite’s modules are built on the same codebase, meaning integration doesn’t require additional resources or middleware.

-NetSuite is a cloud-only solution.
-Its native cloud architecture means that all customers use the same version, with twice-yearly upgrades that automatically carry customisations over to the latest version.
+As a cloud-only solution, NetSuite’s native cloud architecture ensures customers are always using the same version, thanks to NetSuite’s upgrades undertaken twice per year, which automatically carry customisations to the latest version.

 How NetSuite Features Compare to Microsoft

-Here’s an overview of key ERP features for NetSuite ERP, Microsoft Dynamics 365 Finance and Dynamics 365 Business Central:
+Below is an overview of NetSuite ERP, Microsoft Dynamics 365 Business Central and Dynamics 365 Finance key features:

 NetSuite Features Compare to Microsoft